eugenelin89/pitchcommand/PitchCommand_Model_Logic.md

 - Must prioritize low latency for real-time use
 - Tradeoff between accuracy and explainability is OK at MVP stage
 - Should be testable in isolation with mock pitch logs
+- Use FastAPI's dependency injection for clean architecture
+- Implement proper error handling and logging
+- Consider rate limiting for prediction endpoints

 -